 Address: 44 miles north of Silver City on State Hwy 15

-Hours of Operation: Open daily, hours at the visitor center and ruins vary seasonally; closed Christmas and New Year's Day
+Hours of Operation: Open daily, hours at the visitor center and caves vary seasonally; closed Christmas and New Year's Day

 Learn about these other national monuments: